-- (4) The Company sponsors a leased car and car allowance program.
+The Company sponsors a leased car and car allowance program.
 Under the leased car program, costs associated with using the vehicle are also provided.
-These include fuel costs, maintenance, insurance and license and registration.
+These include fuel costs, maintenance, insurance (4) and license and registration.
 Under the car allowance program, the executive receives a fixed monthly allowance.
 Going forward, the Company expects to utilize only a car allowance program.
 All of the named executive officers other than Mr. Heil and Ms. Yoder, participate in the leased car program.
-Mr. Heil and Ms. Yoder each receive a \$1,500 per month car allowance. - (5) Includes tax gross-up payments for the financial benefits received for the following executive benefits and perquisites: financial planning, executive life insurance, executive leased car program, relocation and personal use of the company jet, as described under the heading "Tax Gross-Ups" beginning on page 86. - (6) Represents amounts contributed under the Company-sponsored 401(k) retirement plan. - (7) Represents the Company's contribution to each participating named executive officers' SERP account, consisting of annual contribution and 8.0% annual interest credit. - (8) In connection with the agreement to sell the Company's Global Pet Supplies business segment, Mr. Heil's accrued vacation was distributed to him in anticipation of the closing of that transaction.
-The agreement to sell the Global Pet Supplies business segment was later terminated. - (9) In connection with the relocation of the Company's corporate headquarters from Madison, Wisconsin to Atlanta, Georgia, Mr. Hussey was provided a cost of living differential allowance in the amount of \$3,000 per month.
+Mr. Heil and Ms. Yoder each receive a \$1,500 per month car allowance.
+Includes tax gross-up payments for the financial benefits received for the following executive benefits and perquisites: financial planning, executive life insurance, executive leased car program, relocation and personal use of the company jet, as described under the heading "Tax Gross-Ups" beginning on page 86.
+Represents amounts contributed under the Company-sponsored 401(k) retirement plan.
+For Mr. Heil, the total includes Company profit sharing-based contribution based on 2006 results.
+None of the other other other other other total cardinate and the company-sponsored 401(k) retirement plan.
+For Mr. Heil, the total includes Company profit sharing-based contribution based on 2006 results.
+None of the other othe